kevinearls/jaeger-instrumentation-performance-tests/README.md

 This section describes how to set up a Jenkins job and run the tests on an OpenShift instance.
-At the current time, there are hard-coded dependencies on the project name, so the first thing you'll need to do is create a project named `jaeger-performance`
+At the current time, there are hard-coded dependencies on the project name, so the first thing you'll need to do is create a project named `jaeger-infra`

-+ `oc new-project jaeger-performance`
++ `oc new-project jaeger-infra`

 ### Jenkins Creation

 Next create and configure a Jenkins instance on OpenShift.
-Log onto OpenShift in a browser, select the `jaeger-performance` project, and do the following:
+Log onto OpenShift in a browser, select the `jaeger-infra` project, and do the following:

 + Click on `Add to Project`
 + Select 'Continuous Integration and Deployment'